gvwilson/sdxpy/src/contrib/index.md

 Why is this book free to read online?

 :   Because I would rather be able to fix errata
-    than have people torrenting out-of-date pirated PDFs.
+    than have people pirating out-of-date PDFs.

 Why are the royalties going to charity?